 The refuge is open every day of the year from 1 hour before sunrise to 1 hour after sunset.
-The visitor center winter hours are Wednesday - Saturday from 10:00 am until 4:00 pm.
-During this time, the visitor center is closed Sunday - Tuesday.
-In the summer, the visitor center is open seven days a week from 10:00 a.m. - 4:00 pm, volunteer and staff permitting.
+The visitor center is open daily in the summer from 10 am - 4 pm, volunteer and staff permitting.
+Off season days are Wednesday through Saturday, 10 am - 4 pm.
 The refuge does not charge an entrance fee.
 The refuge has 31 miles of roads and trails to enjoy by walking, cross-country skiing or snowshoeing; 23 miles are open for bicycle riding; 22 miles are open for horseback riding.
 We encourage wildlife observation and photography, environmental education and interpretation, hunting and fishing.
 Hunting requires a state license and a refuge permit.
 Fishing requires a state license.
 Anglers must access the waterways from designated trails.

 Stop at our visitor center to get information on things to do and places to see.
-Some suggestions are the Freeland Boardwalk, Beall Trails, Camp 70 Rd. and A-Frame Rd areas.
+Some suggestions are the Freeland Boardwalk, Beall Trails, Camp 70 Road and A-Frame Road areas.
 Complete descriptions of these areas can be found in our brochures.

 Canaan Valley is the nation’s highest large valley east of the Rockies, with climate, flora, and fauna comparable to Ontario, Canada.
 The valley floor includes the largest wetland complex in the state, while the walls are forested.
 Cabin Mountain Trail climbs the valley, and comes within a mile of the famous Dolly Sods Wilderness.
 It provides wonderful views of the valley and of its wetlands.